NU Home Sites:

 NU has said that it plans to have the new Ryan Field ready to go by the 2026 season-- what would have been the 100th anniversary of the old stadium.

-During the two years that Ryan Field II is under construction, NU will use Martin Stadium on the lakefill as its primary home field.
+During the two years that Ryan Field II is under construction, NU is using Martin Stadium on the lakefill as its primary home field.

 The new stadium, with its huge overhang and multiple tiers.